lucs/File-TreeBuilder/README.md

         use File::TreeBuilder;

+            #`{
+                Note that this example heredoc string is literal ('Q'), so no interpolation occurs at all.
+The program will replace the literal '\n', '\t', '\s' (representing a space), and '\\' by the correct characters.

+                Also, empty lines and lines starting with '#' will be discarded and ignored.

+                It is invalid for any real tab characters to appear in this string, so indentation must be accomplished with spaces only.
+And the indentation must be coherent (bad examples are shown later).

+                This is an example of an actual tree of files and directories that one might want to build.
+It has examples of pretty much all the features the program supports, described in detail later.
+            }
         my $tree-desc = Q:to/EoDesc/;
-                # Note that this heredoc string is literal ('Q'), so no
-                # interpolation occurs at all.
-The program will replace
-                # the literal '\n', '\t', '\s' (representing a space), and
-                # '\\' by the correct characters.

-                # Also, empty lines and lines starting with '#'
-                # will be discarded and ignored.

-                # It is invalid for any real tab characters to appear in
-                # this string, so indentation must be accomplished with
-                # spaces only.
-And the indentation must be coherent (bad
-                # examples are shown later).

-                # What follows is an example of an actual tree of files
-                # and directories that one might want to build.
-It has
-                # examples of pretty much all the features the program
-                # supports, described in detail later.

             / D1
                 .
 F1